-Securitization of government receivables and public sector balance sheet restructuring and borrowing activities.
-Economic Strategy and Research Division The Division is responsible for macroeconomic analysis, research and forecasting to inform economic policy formulation.
-It is also responsible for policy formulation and research on the real sector of the economy.
-The Division is one of the divisions under the Economic Strategy Branch (ESB) of the Ministry of Finance.
-The strategic role of the Division is to: Undertake macro-fiscal policy analysis and forecast and provide advice for the effective management of the economy; Conduct policy research on relevant socio- economic issues affecting the economy; Provide robust fiscal risks analysis; Undertake policy analysis and forecast on growth with a focus on employment, and income distribution; and Provide economic analysis and advise on natural resources including petroleum, environment, and climate change Financial Sector Division The Division is responsible for the formulation of policy-based and strategic analysis on Ghana's financial sector.
+Directorate/Department Responsibilities Undertake macro-fiscal policy analysis and forecast and provide advice for the effective management of the economy; Conduct policy research on relevant socio- economic issues affecting the economy; Provide robust fiscal risks analysis; Undertake policy analysis and forecast on growth with a focus on employment, and income distribution; and Provide economic analysis and advise on natural resources including petroleum, environment, and climate change iv.
+Financial Sector Division The Division is responsible for the formulation of policy-based and strategic analysis on Ghana's financial sector.
 It oversees the implementation of strategies to strengthen financial intermediation in Ghana.
 In doing so, the FSD plays a collaborative role with regulators and industry stakeholders in the formulation of policies and strategies as well as the implementation of projects in the financial sector.
-Formulate policy and guidelines, and advise the Minister of Finance on issues relevant to financial stability, transparency and integrity, financial structure, development and soundness;

-- Coordinate and enforce financial sector policies and activities of regulators and other national stakeholders to facilitate the attainment of objectives of financial sector initiatives in line with government policies and social contract across industry; - Monitor and evaluate to ensure that government economic policy is supported by a smooth and well-functioning financial system; - Examine vulnerabilities affecting the financial system and determine actions required to address them to effectively to promote confidence and maintain credibility in the financial sector; and - Promote and facilitate the education, public awareness and financial inclusion and literacy of the public and capacity building of regulatory bodies in the financial sector.
+The functions of the Divisions are as follows: • Formulate policy and guidelines, and advise the Minister of Finance on issues relevant to financial stability, transparency and integrity, financial structure, development and soundness; Coordinate and enforce financial sector policies and activities of regulators and other national stakeholders to facilitate the attainment of objectives of financial sector initiatives in line with government policies and social contract across industry; Monitor and evaluate to ensure that government economic policy is supported by a smooth and well-functioning financial system; Examine vulnerabilities affecting the financial system and determine actions required to address them to effectively

-Human Capital and General Administration Division

-The Division is responsible for the management of human capital, implementing the Ministry's Human Capital Strategy, advising Divisional Directors on human capital issues, championing the living of the Ministry's values, administrative, maintenance and accounting support services to the other Divisions.

-- Perform the central human capital management function of the Ministry; - Manage the general maintenance of the Ministry's properties; - Provide and manage ICT Services; - Run, maintain and repair official vehicles; - Manage the Ministry's Finances and ensure that expenditures are incurred in accordance with the Public Financial Management Act, 2016 (Act 921); - Develop, maintain and foster good working relation between the Ministry, our stakeholders and the general public; and - Perform specific welfare functions for the Ministry and the entire Civil Service

-Resource Mobilization and Economic Relations Division

-The Division liaises with multilateral and bilateral institutions to effectively and efficiently mobilize resources for government development programmes.
+Dir ectorate/Department Responsibilities promote confidence and maintain credibility in the financial sector; and • Promote and facilitate the education, public awareness and financial inclusion and literacy of the public and capacity building of regulatory bodies in the financial sector. ۷.
+Human Capital and General Administration Division The Division is responsible for the management of human capital, implementing the Ministry's Human Capital Strategy, advising Divisional Directors on human capital issues, championing the practicing of the Ministry's values, administrative, maintenance and providing support services to the other Divisions.
+Perform the central human capital management function of the Ministry; Manage the general maintenance of the Ministry's properties; Provide and manage ICT Services; Run, maintain and repair official vehicles; Manage the Ministry's Finances and ensure that expenditures are incurred in accordance with the Public Financial Management Act, 2016 (Act 921); Develop, maintain and foster good working relation between the Ministry, our stakeholders and the general public; and Perform specific welfare functions for the Ministry and the entire Civil Service vi.
+External Resource Mobilization and Economic Relations Division The Division liaises with multilateral and bilateral institutions to effectively and efficiently mobilize resources for government development programmes.
+A) External Resource Mobilization: Negotiate on bilateral and multilateral Treaties and Agreements in line with national policies and legislations;